Dual to the anomalous weak value effect of photon-polarisation separation: Generalised Quantum Cheshire Cat

 \subsection{Interpretation}

+The WV, defined relative to a given observable and a pair of pre- and post-selected state [Eq.~(\ref{eq:weak})], is formally unambiguous as it lies within the standard quantum mechanical framework.
+It is the interpretation of the WV that is controversial.
+The reason for this is that traditionally quantum mechanics assigns properties to systems only upon projective measurements.
+Projective measurements however, necessarily alters the quantum system's state; weak measurements seeks to understand system properties in a non-destructive way.

+Currently, interpretations of the WV can be categorised into three camps: \begin{itemize} \item WVs are numbers stemming from perturbation theory that have no relation to system properties~\cite{sokolovski15}, \item WVs are pre- and post-selected ensemble averages (conditional expectation values), but do not represent \textit{genuine} system properties~\cite{svensson13}, \item WVs partially represent local properties of the system for a given pair of pre- and post-selected in a retrodictive manner~\cite{matzkin19}. \end{itemize}

+The QCC argument would fall in the third interpretative category.
+As such, we will adopt the interpretation that WVs do represent, at least partially, local properties of the system.

-The interpretation of weak values has been a hotly debated topic (\cite{aharonov08,aharonov10,parrott09,svensson13,svensson13a} and references therein).
-In the QCC it is implicitly assumed that $\Exp{\hat{\sigma}_A}_w = 0$ corresponds to no polarisation detected in arm A, which was not completely justified in the original paper.
+In the QCC it is implicitly assumed that a $\Exp{\hat{\sigma}_A}_w = 0$, corresponds to no polarisation detected in arm A, which was not completely justified in the original paper.
 Let us review what occurs in a weak measurement.
-In a weak measurement, a measurement device weakly couples to the degree of freedom that one wishes to measure, e.g. a particle's polarisation.
+In a weak measurement, a measurement device weakly couples to the degree of freedom that one wishes to measure, \textit{e.g.} a particle's polarisation.
 After the interaction with the weak measurement device, one destructively measures the state of the system.
 If the final state of the system corresponds to some predefined post-selected state, then one records the reading on the weak measurement device, otherwise one ignores the reading.
-Now if one chooses the post-selected state to be the same as initial state, then the weak value is simply the expectation value.
-The interpretation of the reading on the measurement device should be consistent with the interpretation of the reading for the expectation value.
-Specifically, if $\Exp{\hat{\sigma}_A} \equiv \bra{\psi_i}\hat{\sigma}_A\ket{\psi_i} = 1$, then this can only be interpreted to mean that the particle is left-circular polarised (for $\phi=\pi/2$).
-If $\Exp{\hat{\sigma}_A} = -1$, then this can only interpreted to mean that the particle is right-circular polarised.
-However for $\Exp{\hat{\sigma}_A} = 0$, there are two possibilities that could give this result: no polarisation or linear polarisation (\textit{e.g.} $\ket{\psi_i}=\ket{H}\ket{A}$).
-Yet in the QCC, $\Exp{\hat{\sigma}_A}_w = 0$ was interpreted to only mean no polarisation, without justification.
-Here we use the generalised QCC to complete their argument, to exclude the possibility of linear polarisation.